 Your next step is to edit your placements as there are restrictions here too.
 Your ads can only appear on Instagram, Facebook Newsfeed and right-hand side, or Audience Network.
 Finally, you can move on to design your ad.

-For reporting data, assuming you are testing the efficacy of creating DLO ads, then simply select the ad set and click on Breakdown and Asset Type (ex. single image or video).
+For reporting data, assuming you are testing the efficacy of creating DLO ads, then simply select the ad set and click on Breakdown and Asset Type (ex. a single image or video).
 You can compare CTR and CPC, and then validate your campaigns.

 Facebook will transform UA advertising through 2020.
-Facebook has all of the pieces for an app campaign-style product that is likely to be a combination of CBO + DCO + DLO.
+Facebook has all of the pieces for an app campaign-style product.
+Which is likely to be a combination of CBO + DCO + DLO.
 (Campaign Budget Optimization + Dynamic Creative Optimization + Dynamic Language Optimization).
 Facebook is working on a new feature that will optimize creative, creative placements, bids, and budgets for social marketers.
 We expect this new capability to be out sometime in Q1 2020, so stay tuned.

 In the meantime, check out Facebook’s Power5 best practices for running campaigns, and feel free to contact us with any questions.